robwco/workshop-marketing/index.md

 	</tr>
 </table>

-The activities that freelancers thought would get them work weren't the shocking part.
-The shocking part was seeing how each of these correlated to income.
+Now, the truly shocking part was seeing how each of these correlated to income.
 In fact, one group made way more than the others.

 **It was the freelancers who emailed prospects that made 2.5x more money than those who did nothing.**